The Process of Kalamkari Explained

 Printing of Mordants

 A small amount of the mordant is absorbed by the sponge layer, and the gunny cloth serves as a blotter, allowing just the surface residue to contact the block.
-On the myrobalan-dipped cloth used to fill in the black and red colors, the designs' backgrounds are printed first, followed by their outlines.
+On the myrobalan-dipped cloth used to fill in the black and red colours, the designs' backgrounds are printed first, followed by their outlines.
 It is then washed again.
-Finally, more colors are included.
+Finally, more colours are included.

 Degumming and Washing

 The fabric is left to dry for two to three days after block printing.
-To remove the gum and any unwanted mordant and prevent the spread of the mordant's color to any undesirable areas, it is washed with running water.
-It is sun dried after washing for one hour.
+To remove the gum and any unwanted mordant and prevent the spread of the mordant's colour to any undesirable areas, it is washed with running water.
+It is sun-dried after washing for one hour.

 Conclusion